mitotic/slidoc/README.md

 Notes: The script `md2md.py` can be used to apply several Markdown tranformations as follows:

-    md2md.py --strip=concepts,notes doc.md
+    md2md.py --strip=tags,notes doc.md

-The above example creates a new file `doc-modified.md` with concept lists and notes stripped out.
+The above example creates a new file `doc-modified.md` with tag lists and notes stripped out.

 Other supported operations include: